daren-ouz/INDIGO/README.md

-# CESNETs' appliences
+# CESNET appliences

-In this reporitory, CESNETs' appliences created in INDIGO project are stored.
+In this reporitory, CESNET appliences created in INDIGO project are stored.
 There are older ones written for Debian 8 and newer ones written for Centos 7.
-All appliences install only simple  one host environment where all the components coexist together - this is maily for sake of simplicity (minimum firewall, configuration and orchestration issues).
+All appliences install only simple one-host environment where all the components coexist together - this is maily for sake of simplicity (minimum firewall, configuration and orchestration issues).

 ---